DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 **Not D.** Export the data from your current Cloud Bigtable instance to Cloud Storage.
 Create a new Cloud Bigtable Production instance type with at least 3 nodes.
 Select the SSD storage type.
 Import the data into the new instance from Cloud Storage.

 ---
+**Correct B.** This is correct because Cloud Bigtable allows you to 'scale in place,' which meets your requirements for this scenario.
 **Not D.** This is not correct because creating a new Cloud Bigtable instance is extraneous and not needed to export; you can upgrade in place for nodes, but the storage type cannot be changed.

 ---